thirionlogan/snack-fund/README.md

 # Available Scripts

-In the project directory, you can run:
+These scripts can be run in the project directory.

 ### `npm start`